A SIMPLE GUIDE TO HOME LOAN JARGON

 Fee Simple Estate

 An unconditional, unlimited estate of inheritance that represents the greatest estate and most extensive interest in land that can be enjoyed.
 It is of perpetual duration.
-When the home is in a condominium project, the unit owner is the exclusive owner only of the airspace within their portion of the building (the unit) and is an owner in common with respect to the land and other common portions of the property.
+When the real estate is in a condominium project, the unit owner is the exclusive owner only of the airspace within their portion of the building (the unit) and is an owner in common with respect to the land and other common portions of the property.

 Government loans are loans that are guaranteed or purchased by government organizations.
 Two of the most popular government loans are the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).